whatevernumber/ireader-back/README.md

 ## Description

 ISBN is used as primary key for books table.
 Both ISBN-10 and ISBN-13 are acceptable.
-Before a book is being saved, its ISBN is being validated.
+Before a book is saved, its ISBN is validated.

 Thumbnails for new books are saved using GoogleBooks API.
 Authorization process uses Laravel Sanctum.